pingjuiliao/BasicBlockIDTracing/README.md

 It requires LLVM 10.0.1 and a compatible **clang** to build the project

 ### setup
-The following command build LLMV framework, clang, and the pass.
+The following command build LLVM framework, clang, and the pass.
+THIS TAKES HOURS !
 ```
 # in the root of repo
-./setup.py
+./setup.py #
 ```

 ### compile a program with instrumentation